All Episodes

 And if it doesn't, give me twos and tell me why.

-So now he's talking about um hearsay uh uh merchant.
+So now he's talking about Merchant.

 Okay.

-The defense plots assassinate U.S. government officials.
+The defense plots to assassinate U.S. government officials.

-That person, in fact, reported merchant's conduct to law enforcement and became a confidential source working with law enforcement.
+That person, in fact, reported Merchant's conduct to law enforcement and became a confidential source working with law enforcement.

-Okay, so this actually happened to me before too, guys.
+Okay, so this actually happened to me before, too, guys.

-When I did my murder for hire case, someone contacted my informant saying, yo, I need to find this guy and kill him.
+When I did my murder for hire case, someone contacted my informant saying, Yo, I need to find this guy and kill him.

 Do you know anyone that could do it?